 Every language has its own unique rhythm and pattern to it, and if you’re not used to it, no matter how many words you’ve memorized you’re not going to be able to understand the language when it’s spoken at a normal conversational rate of speed even if you know every single individual word used (that is, a sentence spoken to you at a conversational rate of speed will not be understandable by you even if you know every single word in that sentence).
 I should make it clear that I don’t think everyone should quit using SRS/flashcards, hell, I use SRS and think it has its place, but there are far, FAR too many people who rely too heavily on memorizing vocabulary when trying to learn a new language and it certainly needed to be addressed, so frankly I’m glad he did it and suffered the shitstorm from it instead of me.

-Also, I should note that if you’d like to start listening to Spanish language TV, music, radio, and movies I’ve got several posts that will be of ENORMOUS help to you, starting with my exceptionally long and completely vetted (every single link was checked to make sure it worked!) list of free sites to watch Spanish TV online, and also my post on the ‘Telenovela Method’ which covers something a bit different (intensive listening where you look up every word as opposed to extensive listening where you don’t) and shows you exactly how to do it plus where to get the scripts and translations you’ll want for the TV shows and movies, and my recent post where I actually went through a Shakira music video with you, translated it, and analyzed the Colombian Spanish used in it with a fine-toothed comb.
+I should note that if you’d like to start listening to Spanish language TV, music, radio, and movies I’ve got several posts that will be of ENORMOUS help to you, starting with my exceptionally long and completely vetted (every single link was checked to make sure it worked!) list of free sites to watch Spanish TV online, and my recent post where I actually went through a Shakira music video with you, translated it, and analyzed the Colombian Spanish used in it with a fine-toothed comb.
+Lastly…